 2. Make a Plan

 Once you talk to your boss, supervisor, or HR department, take the plan into your own hands.
 Spend a day creating a document outlining all of your responsibilities on a daily and weekly basis.
 Delegate who in the office will be taking over these tasks and how they will transition back to you once you return.
 If you plan to breastfeed, schedule time to pump–about 30 minutes a day– in your shared office calendar now.
-You may end up not needing it, but if you do, you’ll be happy you scheduled it ahead of time.
+You may end up not needing it, but you’ll be happy you scheduled it ahead of time if you do.

 3. Figure out Childcare